pslucas0212/Future-Tutorial-Setting-Up-Insights-Connectivity-for-RHEL-Remediation/README.md

 ![Configure -> Insighs](/images/sat82.png)

-On the Red Hat Insights page, let's change the Settings | Synchronize Automaticall to On and then click the Start recommendations sync to start the first synchronization.
+On the Red Hat Insights page, let's change the Settings | Synchronize Automatically to On and then click the Start recommendations sync to start the first synchronization.
 On this page we will see RHEL VM hostnames and recommended remediations.

 ![Red Hat Insights Page](/images/sat83.png)